dizzybeaver/Lambda-Execution-Engine-with-Home-Assistant-Support/Readme.md

 **Warning:** Claude commentted at end of this file that is was fully AWS Lambda ready.

-**Warning:** Configuration information is located in config folder in the config_core.py.
-This configuration while fully functional only currently has a handful of variables.
+**Warning:** Non-Enviromental Set Configuration information is located in config folder in the config_core.py.
+This configuration while fully functional only currently has a handful of variables programmed at the moment.

 **Info:** Modular by design.
 It was made as a newer more featureful Alexa-to-Home Assistant bridge for integration of home assistant in Alexa.
 This feature is able to be disabled if needed or even removed just for the pure Lambda Execution Unit.